 Places to avoid

 The next time you read an article or get an email about some incredible international place to retire – stop.
 Think about the factors discussed here.
-Ecuador, Panama, etc. might be retirement paradise – but there are 2 sides to every story.
+A country might be retirement paradise – but there are 2 sides to every story.
 Make sure you know both.

 Comments?
 This is the fun part for us, when you share your experiences and opinions.
 Please let the rest of us know what you think about these pros and cons, as well as the commentary and suggestions on other international places to retire.